w3c/Guide/process/tilt/post-ac-review.md

   - It has been resolved.
 In this case indicate the resolution and whether that involved changes to the charter.
   - It has been overridden by a Council (e.g, deemed out of scope or overruled for any other reason).
 - A list of proposed changes to the charter (such as a link to one or more pull requests), and whether those changes were requested during the review or as a result of resolving a Formal Objection.
-- Pertinent IPR statements, if any
+- Pertinent IPR statements, if any.